sql-machine-learning/elasticdl/doc/parameter_server.md

 4. Worker pushes <key, gradient> to pserver

-There is also another kind of worker who does an evalution job.
-It define its own evalution computation process and dataloader of validation data.
-It pulls <key, parameter> from pserver, but never push data to pserver.
+Worker could also run a evaluation task.
+It pulls <key, parameter> from pserver, and reports evaluation metrics results to master, but does not push data to pserver.

 **Note**